Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given the tool's low complexity (1 parameter, no nested objects) and the presence of an output schema (which handles return value documentation), the description is mostly complete.
-It covers purpose and basic behavior, but as a monitoring tool with no annotations, it could benefit from more behavioral context like error scenarios or performance hints.
+Given the tool's low complexity, one parameter, and the presence of an output schema (which handles return values), the description is mostly complete.
+It covers purpose and basic behavior, but could improve by adding more usage context or error details to fully compensate for the lack of annotations.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.